Your Guide for Master's in Communication Graduate Programs for 2023

 - Some offer something called a "tuition reimbursement plan" for graduate study

-Even if a company is not advertising such a scheme, it is worth enquiring.
+Even if a company does not advertise such a scheme, it is worth enquiring about.

 There may also be stipulations that seek assurances from the employee.
 For example, they will only reimburse your tuition if you maintain a minimum GPA.
 It will also need to be related to your current job and relevant to your advancement within the company.